frederic-perez/AmE-dictionary/data/idioms.md

 __trace back__
 __train of thought__
 __train wreck__ :dart::two::hammer:
-__trash talk__ _I won’t trash talk._
+__trash talk__ :two::hammer: _I won’t trash talk._
 __trash__ __1__ _slang_ To discard or throw away something. _I’ve always regretted trashing my old collection of toys._
 __travel light__ To bring very few things with you when you go on a trip.
-__tread carefully__ :dart: To delicately handle or approach a situation in order not to upset or worsen the current circumstances, which may be precarious. _Tread carefully when you ask Mom whether she’s going to the party.
+__tread carefully__ :dart::two: To delicately handle or approach a situation in order not to upset or worsen the current circumstances, which may be precarious. _Tread carefully when you ask Mom whether she’s going to the party.
 She’s been acting weird about it._ _There are good reasons why Google should be tread carefully._
 __tread lightly__ _Companies that use AI in hiring need to tread lightly._
 __tread water__ :three::dart: This term refers to doing the minimum amount of work to not get fired.
 To be active but without making progress or falling farther behind. _Sales are about the same as last year, and the company is pretty much treading water._ Etymology: Based on the literal meaning of tread water (to stay in one place in water by moving your legs quickly).
 Expend effort that maintains one’s status but does not make much progress toward a goal, as in _He was just treading water from paycheck to paycheck._ This idiom alludes to the term’s literal meaning, that is, “keep one’s head above water by remaining upright and pumping the legs.”
 __treasure hunt__
 __treasure trove__
 __trick<sup>1</sup>__ _n_ __1__ Sexual intercourse, occas. other forms of sexual encounter, esp. a prostitute’s intercourse (or other activity) with a client.
 __trick<sup>2</sup>__ _v_
-__trickle down__
+__trickle down__ :two: __2__ To distribute, pass, or diffuse to people lower on a hierarchical structure.
 __tricks up one’s sleeve__ _Chicago has a few tricks up its sleeve._
 __trifle with (someone or something)__ To treat or deal with someone or something in a frivolous or disrespectful manner.
 Often used in passive constructions.
 __trigger__ :five: __1__ _n_ Something that causes one psychological distress, typically because it reminds them of a past trauma. _The graphic descriptions in that article were a trigger for me._ __2__ :dart: _v_ To cause psychological distress in someone, typically by reminding them of a past trauma. _This article might be triggering for child abuse survivors._